 (7) In subsection (3) —

-“residential equivalent value”, in relation to private residential property referred to in subsection (2), means the unimproved value of the property determined as if the property were zoned solely for residential purposes under the town planning scheme or redevelopment scheme that applies to the property.
+“residential equivalent value”, in relation to private residential property referred to in subsection (2), means the unimproved value of the property determined as if the property were zoned solely for residential purposes under the local planning scheme or redevelopment scheme that applies to the property.

+[Section 28 amended by No. 38 of 2005 s.
+15.]

 Division 3 — Rural business land

 29. Land used solely or principally for a rural business